JeremBr/ACL_Project/Project 2/README.md

 - The variable A is the activity of a runner "R" at time "T".
 If he is active or not.

-- The variable Y represents when a product P arrives at the packaging area at time TC (TC=T+C, time he is placed on the conveyor + time to arrives).
+- The variable Y represents when a product P arrives at the packaging area at time TC (TC=T+C, time when it's placed on the conveyor + time to arrives).

 ---